wavefrontHQ/docs/pages/doc/csp_getting_started.md

 - Single sign-on (SSO) with VMware Cloud services accounts.
 - SAML 2.0 SSO identity federation with your enterprise identity provider.
 - Identity access management (IAM) with built-in and custom service roles.
-- Seamless integration with other services from your VMware Cloud services portfolio, such as VMWare Aria Operations for Logs and VMware Arial Operations Buisiness Insights.
+- Seamless integration with other services from your VMware Cloud services portfolio, such as VMWare Aria Operations for Logs and VMware Arial Operations Business Insights.

 {% include note.html content="All new Operations for Applications service instances from June 1, 2023 onwards are onboarded to VMware Cloud services.
 We are in the process of incrementally onboarding the existing Operations for Applications instances to VMware Cloud services."%}